Learn More About Aerospace Engineering

 Aeronautic Engineering Links and Resources

-TryEngineering Summer Institute gives teens the opportunity to explore a variety of engineering disciplines in a fun, hands-on way.
-The program is ideal for students who are considering a degree or career in engineering, as well as for those that are curious to learn more.
+If you are interested in sending your teen to a engineering summer camp this year then look no further!
+The TryEngineering Summer Institute gives teens the opportunity to explore a variety of engineering disciplines in a fun, hands-on way.
+The program is ideal for students who are considering a degree or career in engineering.
 Whether your teen is brand new to engineering, or has taken a few classes in school, every student will have fun tackling a variety of engineering design challenges while developing skills in engineering, communication, and consensus-building.
-The program is designed by IEEE STEM summer specialists includes various sections like our mechanical engineering modulecivil engineering module, and our electrical engineering module.
-All of these are specifically for our TryEngineering Summer Institute.
+The program is designed by IEEE STEM summer team and focuses on four specific disciplines of engineering; mechanical engineering, civil engineering, aerospace engineering, and electrical engineering.

-Students participate in team-based, hands-on design challenges, hear from and interact with working engineers, and experience exciting off-campus field trips to local engineering sites.
+Students participate in team-based, hands-on design challenges, learn from engineers working in the field, and experience exciting off-campus field trips to local engineering sites.

 The program is perfect for those who want to: